TiBarification/SCPDiscord-LabAPI/README.md

 ![botActivity.png](docs%2Fimg%2FbotActivity.png)

 ### Role and reserved slot syncing
-You can automatically sync ranks from Discord to the server, letting you automate things like supporter rewards and moderator positions.
+The role sync system lets you execute any command when a player joins depending on their current Discord role.

-You can also grant reserved slots automatically for specific Discord roles, and automatically remove them if they lose their role.
+You can grant reserved slots automatically for specific Discord roles, and automatically remove them if they lose their Discord role.

+The plugin also includes commands to grant temporary in-game server ranks, which handles automatically granting and revoking in-game ranks when they are granted and revoked in Discord.

+### Playtime tracking
+The plugin optionally tracks players play time on the servers which can be viewed using the `/playerinfo` command.